MicrosoftDocs/appcenter-docs/docs/distribution/codepush/cli.md

 ### Description parameter

-It is the same parameter as the one described in the [above section](#description-parameter), and allows you to override the description that will be used for the promoted release.
+It's the same parameter as the one described in the [above section](#description-parameter), and allows you to override the description that will be used for the promoted release.
 If unspecified, the new release will inherit the description from the release being promoted.

 ### Disabled parameter

-It is the same parameter as the one described in the [above section](#disabled-parameter), and allows you to override the value of the disabled flag that will be used for the promoted release.
+It's the same parameter as the one described in the [above section](#disabled-parameter), and allows you to override the value of the disabled flag that will be used for the promoted release.
 If unspecified, the new release will inherit the disabled property from the release being promoted.

 ### Mandatory parameter

-It is the same parameter as the one described in the [above section](#mandatory-parameter), and allows you to override the mandatory flag that will be used for the promoted release.
+It's the same parameter as the one described in the [above section](#mandatory-parameter), and allows you to override the mandatory flag that will be used for the promoted release.
 If unspecified, the new release will inherit the mandatory property from the release being promoted.

 ### No duplicate release error parameter

-It is the same parameter as the one described in the [above section](#no-duplicate-release-error-parameter).
+It's the same parameter as the one described in the [above section](#no-duplicate-release-error-parameter).

 ### Rollout parameter

-It is the same parameter as the one described in the [above section](#rollout-parameter), and allows you to specify whether the newly created release should only be made available to a portion of your users.
+It's the same parameter as the one described in the [above section](#rollout-parameter), and allows you to specify whether the newly created release should only be made available to a portion of your users.
 Unlike the other release metadata parameters (for example, `description`), the `rollout` of a release isn't carried over/inherited as part of a promote, and therefore, you must explicitly set this if you don't want the newly created release to be available to all of your users.

 ### Target binary version parameter

-It is the same parameter as the one described in the [above section](#target-binary-version-parameter), and allows you to override the target binary version that will be used for the promoted release.
+It's the same parameter as the one described in the [above section](#target-binary-version-parameter), and allows you to override the target binary version that will be used for the promoted release.
 If unspecified, the new release will inherit the target binary version property from the release being promoted.

 ```shell
 # Promote the release to production and make it